athkdev/blog/content/leetcode resources/215 Kth Largest Element in an Array.md

 ---

-# 215. Kth Largest Element in an Array

 As we have seen earlier, questions that require you the k-th minimum/maximum/largest/smallest are a great way to exercise your heap datastructure skills.